The History of the Straw:

 A lot of inventions by humans have been inspired by nature.
 Insects use the proboscis to suck nectar from flowers, a similar function to a drinking straw.

 In 1888, Marvin Stone developed and patented the paper straw.
 By 1890 his factory was manufacturing more straws than cigarette holders.
-In 1906 “Stone Straw Corporation” invented the first winding machine to speed up production and end the hand-winding process.
+In 1906 the “Stone Straw Corporation” invented the first winding machine to speed up production and end the hand-winding process.
 Apparently Stone was manufacturing up to 2 million straws per day during his peak period.

-During the 1930s an inventor Joseph Friedman invented the bendy straw and created the Flex-Straw Company to produce his product.
-These straws were for example very popular with hospitals as they allowed patients to drink while in bed.
+During the 1930s an inventor, Joseph Friedman, invented the bendy straw and created the Flex-Straw Company to produce his product.
+These straws were, for example, very popular with hospitals as they allowed patients to drink while in bed.

 The media exposure of plastic pollution and its negative effects on the environment paved the way for the comeback of the paper straw.
+Today, many businesses are turning to sustainable alternatives such as eco-friendly paper straws to reduce environmental impact.

 The Modern Day Paper Straw: